 An electronic health record (EHR) system is the program that gives digital structure to patient and provider data.
 In practice, though, it can be so much more.
-The top EHR systems not only provide a critical framework for workflow, but they can also be one of the most impactful tools to help streamline operations, deliver better patient care, and drive a stronger bottom line.
+The top EHR companies and systems not only provide a critical framework for workflow, but they can also be one of the most impactful tools to help streamline operations, deliver better patient care, and drive a stronger bottom line.

 Of course, this is only the case if you know what to look for when picking out the right EHR system for your practice.
 Here, we’re going to look at six of the most important features necessary to deliver these impactful results.

-1. Customization and Flexibility
+1. EHR Customization and Flexibility

 One size does not fit all when it comes to treating patients, and the same can be said when it comes to EHR system integrations.
 The size of an operation, the scope of services offered, and the processes already in place can all have a marked impact on what the ideal solution looks like.